RESTCONF¶

 The return value is one of:

-- 0: Ignore, undecided, not handled, same as no callback
+0: Ignore, undecided, not handled, same as no callback.
+Fallback to default handler.

 If there are multiple callbacks, the first result which is not “ignore” is returned.
 This is to allow for different callbacks registering different classes, or grouping of authentication.